terryholliday/proveniq-protect/README.md

 # PROVENIQ Protect

+> **STATUS: PARTNER REQUIRED — NOT ACTIVELY DEVELOPED**
+>
+> This product requires an insurance carrier partner to underwrite policies.
+> The pricing engine and risk adjustment logic are preserved as valuable IP.
+> See `proveniq-main/INTER_APP_CONTRACT.md` for current architecture.

 **The Shield — Algorithmic Risk MGA**

 Dynamic insurance premiums powered by real-time asset truth from the PROVENIQ Ledger.